 Welcome to the Ridgewood Nurse's Station.
-I am excited to be back and start the new year.
+I am excited to be back and start the new school year.
 I have always enjoyed caring for others and helping them in their time of need.
 I love working with kids and I look forward to helping the kids of Ridgewood stay healthy and safe all year.
 Children's education is very important to me, so it is my goal to keep your kids happy and healthy so they can be in the classroom learning.
-I am always available to care to for your child's illness or injury and please feel free to contact me at any time with questions or concerns.
+I am always available to care to for your child's illness or injury.
+Please feel free to contact me at any time with questions or concerns.
 I would love to keep an open line of communication with parents so that I can assure you your child is getting the best possible care.
 I love getting to know all the wonderful kids and families here at Ridgewood!

 If your child needs medication at school it must be in the original container or prescription bottle.
 Forms are available in my office.
 The form must include name, correct dosage, and time.
 Any medication taken on a daily basis or prescription medication will need a form for the doctor to sign.
 Please call with any questions.
 Below I have added a link for each form.
 Simply print the one you need, …

 Please make sure that you are keeping me updated on your child's medical needs.
 For the new school year please take to the time to update your Emergency card information.
 As things change or come up during the year in regards to these medical needs please contact me so we can discuss them.
 This will allow me to provide the best possible care to your child.
 I should always be informed of any …